min2ha/ukwa-site/content/target/70716/index.en.md

   "subject": "Brexit"
 }

-# Ministry of Defence: Space sector to benefit from multi-million pound work on UK alternative to Galileo

 UK industry was to benefit from a £92 million injection to design a national alternative to the EU’s Galileo satellite system, ensuring UK security post Brexit.